magma/magma/orc8r/gateway/go/services/magmad/README.md

 - Discord:
   - [magma\_dev](https://discord.gg/WDBpebF) channel

-See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.
+See the [CONTRIBUTING](../../../../CONTRIBUTING.md) file for how to help out.

 ## License

-Magma is BSD License licensed, as found in the LICENSE file.
+Magma is BSD License licensed, as found in the [LICENSE](../../../../LICENSE) file.
 The EPC is OAI is offered under the OAI Apache 2.0 license, as found in the LICENSE file in the OAI directory.

+** - Go magmad does not currently provide Gateway software upgrade capabilities